Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTCOM.md

 ---
 title: "Communication media - CFTCOM  "
 linkTitle: "CFTCOM - Communication media"
 weight: 300
----This topic describes the CFTCOM object and parameters.
+--- This topic describes the CFTCOM object and parameters.
 You can use this command to define the communication media used by Transfer CFT.

 ****Related